bregman-arie/devops-exercises/README.md

 <summary>List and explain the enterprise security capabilities provided by Anthos</summary><br><b>

 * Control plane security - GCP manages and maintains the K8s control plane out of the box.
 The user can secure the api-server by using master authorized networks and private clusters.
 These allow the user to disable access on the public IP address by assigning a private IP address to the master.
 * Node security - By default workloads are provisioned on Compute engine instances that use Google's Container Optimised OS.
 This operating system implements a locked-down firewall, limited user accounts with root disabled and a read-only filesystem.
-There is a further option to enable GKE Sandbox for stronger isolation in multi-tenant deployment scenarions.
+There is a further option to enable GKE Sandbox for stronger isolation in multi-tenant deployment scenarios.
-* Network security - Within a created cluster VPC, Anthos GKE leverages a powerful software-defined network that enables simple Pod-toPod communications.
-Network policies allow locking down ingress and egress connections in a given namespoace.
+* Network security - Within a created cluster VPC, Anthos GKE leverages a powerful software-defined network that enables simple Pod-to-Pod communications.
+Network policies allow locking down ingress and egress connections in a given namespace.
 Filtering can also be implemented to incoming load-balanced traffic for services that require external access, by supplying whitelisted CIDR IP ranges.
 * Workload security - Running workloads run with limited privileges, default Docker AppArmor security policies are applied to all Kubernetes Pods.
 Workload identity for Anthos GKE aligns with the open source kubernetes service accounts with GCP service account permissions.
 * Audit logging - Adminstrators are given a way to retain, query, process and alert on events of the deployed environments.
 </b></details>